Line and Designs

 MATCH GRADE BULLETS

-We only make match grade rifle bullets for Varmint, Target and Hunting.
+We only make match grade rifle bullets for Varmint, Target, Hunting and Tactical.
 When we say “Match Grade” we mean that the highest quality copper and lead available is used in a process focused entirely on consistency rather than speed.
 The copper is made into the J4 Precision Jacket, which is recognized around the world as having the best concentricity available.
 We don’t just claim to make jackets that measure .0003 or less variation in wall thickness, we actually do it with every lot.
 More often you will find that J4 Precision Jackets measure .0002 or less.
 This can easily be verified and is the reason why handmade custom bullet producers use J4 Precision Jackets exclusively.
 We make all of our J4 Precision Jackets and bullets on one set of dies to insure that all of the bullets in each box are as consistent as possible.
 Consistency is the key to precision and accuracy and no one makes bullets as consistent from lot to lot and within a given lot as Berger Bullets.

 Our Varmint bullet line includes those bullets that are most commonly used by precision oriented varmint hunters.
 These bullets are proven in the field to provide exceptional accuracy and a level of expansion that best suits a given varmint or predator application.
 The J4 Precision Jacket is thinner at the nose.
 These jackets are cut to size by a process known as pinch trimming.
 This pinch trim produces a bullet tip that is very thin and will expand quickly (impact velocity and animal size will effect expansion results).
 Our Varmint bullets are made with the same materials and process as all of our bullets.
 This produces a level of consistently that directly impacts a varmint hunter’s ability to get more hits in the field.

 Target bullet line is made up of the many legendary bullets that have been winning matches and setting records for decades.
-Berger Bullets was started because Walt Berger wanted better results while competiting in target shooting matches.
+Berger Bullets was started because Walt Berger wanted better results while competing in target shooting matches.
 Making Match Grade bullets for target competition shooters is our core competency.
 All of our success as the producer of consistent bullets for Varmint, Target and Hunting stems from the efforts we have made to produce the best bullets available for the extreme, precision focused, target competition shooter.
 There is a tremendous amount of pride knowing that we make a product that competition shooters all over the world trust when they go to the firing line.
 There is no better test of a bullets quality than to be used in a match where everyone is shooting to win.
 As competition shooters ourselves we understand all the tough challenges and considerable effort it take to be an active target competition shooter.
 It is our thorough understanding of this effort that heavily influences all the bullets we make.

 The Hunting bullet line is proving to be the most lethal big game hunting bullets available.
-All of our Hunting bullets are made in the VLD design.
-The VLD design incorporates a sharp nose that allows the bullet to penetrate 2” to 3” before it starts to expand.
+All of our Hunting bullets are made in the VLD or Hybrid designs.
+These designs incorporate a sharp nose and slightly thinner jacket that allows the bullet to penetrate 2” to 3” before it starts to expand.
 After the bullet starts to expand it will shed 40% to 85% of its weight as shrapnel into the surrounding tissue (internal organ).
 The combination between the shrapnel and the hydrostatic shock produces a massive wound cavity within the vital area (internal organs) that will be 13” to 15” long.
 This massive wound cavity results in the animal dropping fast since most go into shock after such a tremendous blow.
 Those animals that don’t go down immediately will soon succumb to blood pressure loss and/or organ failure producing a quick ethical kill.
 Our bullets don’t poke through like an arrow (high weight retention, deep penetration bullets) but instead dump their energy where it is most effective, inside the animal.
 Using the Berger VLD will result in an animal that goes down fast so you can enjoy the results of your hunt without having to track the wounded animal after the shot.
 You owe it to yourself to see how accurate and deadly the Berger Hunting VLD will be on your next hunt.
 To order a free 30 minute video that provides more detail on the bullets, cartridge and velocity used to take several animals at a variety of ranges call 714-441-7200.